Configure a Linux Python app for Azure App Service

 pip install -r requirements.txtin the container to install your app's dependencies.

-Container startup process and customizations
+Container startup process

 During startup, the App Service on Linux container runs the following steps: